 - Offenses aboard an aircraft or an airport.

 How Can Federal Agents Get a Search Warrant?

-As noted, federal search warrants are obtained by getting approval from a magistrate when the government believes you have committed a crime or evidence of a crime can be located on your property.
+As noted, federal search warrants are obtained by getting approval from a magistrate when the government says you have committed a crime or you can find a crime on your property.

 Federal agents will write a “probable cause” affidavit that includes evidence to support their request for the search warrant, which could consist of physical evidence and testimony from witnesses and agents.